 - (da) A formal allegation of professional misconduct is not made unless and until it is must be received made in writing and provided to by the chairperson.
-Anonymous complaints of professional misconduct will not be accepted by the chairperson and may not be made anonymously. - (b) A formal allegation of professional misconduct must be made within thirty days after the complainant becomes aware of the alleged professional misconduct but not later than three years after the occurrence of the alleged professional misconduct. - instances where the professional misconduct could not have been discovered through the exercise of reasonable care and diligence.
-A determination that the three year limitation will be extended shall be made by the university's office of general counsel and is not appealable under this policy.
+Anonymous complaints of professional misconduct will not be accepted by the chairperson and may not be made anonymously. - (b) A formal allegation of professional misconduct must be provided to the chairperson of the professional conduct committee within 180 days after the complainant becomes aware of the alleged professional misconduct. - (c) The 180 day time limit may be extended in those instances where the professional misconduct could not have been discovered through the exercise of reasonable care and diligence.
+A determination that this time limit will be extended shall be made by the professional conduct committee by a majority vote of the quorum and is not appealable under this policy.
+The committee will consider the nature of the misconduct and whether fraud, concealment or intentional misrepresentation prevented discovery.